Rabbit fish: Distribution and habitat

 upper to middle continental slope habitats at depths of 300 to 500 m.
+The maximum reported depth of C. monstrosa is 1,663 m.
 Within these parameters, the water temperatures of the species habitats are most commonly in the range 4.7–8.0 °C. There have been reports of summer inshore migration of C. monstrosa to lay eggs in depths as low as 100 m.
+For their habitat, they prefer seabeds of mud or soft substrate.

 Diet

 Chimaera monstrosa is classified as a benthophagous species.
 This means that its main diet comprises bottom-feeding invertebrates.
 This includes animals such as crabs, molluscs, octopuses, sea-worms, and sea urchins.
 However, studies have also shown that C. monstrosa are opportunistic feeders.
 Comparing the digestive tracts of individuals with varying body sizes, a study found that the diet of the species was widely diverse in relation to size.
 Specimens smaller than 22 cm mainly fed on amphipods, while those with lengths between 22 and 46 cm fed on both amphipods and decapods.
 Larger individuals (more than 46 cm) had a narrow diet spectrum, consuming mainly decapods.
 Conditioned by predator size group, significant differences in diet were observed between geographical areas and depths.
 This suggests that despite some degree of prey specialization according to predator size, this deep-water species can change its diet in accordance with the food-restricted environment that characterizes its habitat.